 No longer do you have the option of depending on someone.
 And that was something so scary for me at first, but it no longer matters anymore.

-I love to be able to do what I want to do and not always having the opinion or the judgment for someone who’s like, “eww are you really about to go to Disney again?”
+I love to be able to do what I want to do and not always having the opinion or the judgment from someone who’s like, “eww are you really about to go to Disney again?”

 Yes, we all know that traveling alone is scary as heck.
 And I can’t attest to that because anytime I go to a new theme park for the first time by myself, I am a bit terrified, but I push through the fear anyway.